sscdelft/sscdelft.github.io/social.md

 navigation: 60
 ---

 Informal meetings are also an important part of the SIAM student chapters.
-This includes visiting math-related companies as well as social events such as BBQ and coffee chats.
-We collected a few pictures below.
+During these meetings, members can know each other and meet people from other departments.
+Social events such as M=O(V+I^E) Night, Summer BBQ and other activities are organized regularly every year.

 Chess tournament
 ===